jennylynnramz/jennylynnramz/README.md

 ### **Here's what I used to do:**

 I have worked:
-  * Operations at various companies
+  * Operations & Reception at various companies
   * Teaching students K-12 in [SSFUSD](https://www.ssfusd.org/)
   * Retail management for [Walgreens](https://www.walgreens.com/)